Dreamville Records: Dreamville Festival

 On April 27, 2018, J. Cole announced the Dreamville Festival, the festival featuring local music, culture, food and art, and also include a mix of up-and-comers and national acts.
 It is expected to be an annual festival.
 However, in the wake of Hurricane Florence, the event was postponed from its original date.
 The festival was rescheduled and held at the historic Dorothea Dix Park in Raleigh, North Carolina on April 6, 2019.
 The lineup included all of Dreamville's artists as well as SZA, Big Sean, Nelly, 21 Savage, 6LACK, Davido, Teyana Taylor, Saba, Rapsody, and Mez.
 The Dreamville Festival plan to donate proceeds to the Dorothea Dix Park Conservancy and the Dreamville Foundation.
 The festival sold out with a capacity of 40,000 people to become the largest event in Raleigh.
 Ibrahim Hamad remarked on the festival saying "We're not like other companies that are based in a city.
 Our label is very much an idea, more so than an actual physical place.
 So you can create it and take it everywhere.
 To bring that into the festival—where you can just create a place and make it Dreamville and be able to bring people there—was always this cool goal.
 And that's what makes it unique.
 It's not based in an actual city.
 It's just based in our minds."

 For the 2020 season, the Dreamville Festival is front-of-jersey sponsor for USL Championship soccer team North Carolina FC.
 The second annual festival was initially slated for April 4, 2020 however, due to the COVID-19 pandemic, it was postponed and eventually cancelled.
 The festival went on at Dix Park as scheduled in 2022, with the dates of April 2–3, its first year being held for two days.
 The lineup was announced on March 2, a month prior to its commencement, and again included all Dreamville artists, as well as Fivio Foreign, Kehlani, Lil Baby, and Wizkid (Day 1), and Lil Wayne with Jeezy and T.I. as part of DJ Drama's "Gangsta Grillz", Moneybagg Yo, and T-Pain (Day 2).
-The attendance across the two days totaled 80,000, making it one of the most attended music events in North Carolina history.In addition, the event created an economic impact of 6.7M.
+The attendance across the two days totaled 80,000, making it one of the most attended music events in North Carolina history.
+In addition, the event created an economic impact of $6.7M.

-The event is scheduled to return to Dix Park from April 1-2, 2023 and will feature all Dreamville artists, as well as special guests Usher, Drake, Sean Paul, and more.
-The event is sold out and will have an increased capacity from the 2022 event.
+The event returned to Dix Park from April 1–2, 2023 and featured all Dreamville artists, as well as special guests Usher, Drake, Burna Boy, Sean Paul, and more.
+A concert representative reported that the event was sold out with an estimated attendance of 100,000.

+As of 2025 Dreamville Festival has officially come to end of era.
+The last festival was held from April 5 to 6 and not live streamed as it was in the previous years.
+The line included Lil Wayne, 21 Savage, Erykah Badu, and extra.
+The festival will still continue, but under new management and name.